Search log data using Splunk Processing Language

 For a full reference on SPL syntax, see the SPL Search Reference .

-Supported SPL Expressions
+Supported SPL expressions

-Currently, Grepr supports only the search command, which allows users to run basic search queries.
+Grepr supports the search command only, which allows you to run basic search queries.
 Piped queries—where multiple search stages are chained using the pipe (|) operator—are also supported with some limitations.

 Piping Commands